 1) The age of smart mirrors

 At the end of May, The Medical Futurist went to Paris to the VivaTech conference to rout out the most exciting novelties in digital health.
-As the fashion capital of the world, we knew that innovations in wellness and cosmetics will dominate the scene – and it did not disappoint us.
+As it is the fashion capital of the world, we knew that innovations in wellness and cosmetics will dominate the scene – and it did not disappoint us.
 We could clearly discern the most important trends in the beauty industry: smart diagnostics, product personalization and enhancing the customer experience through augmented reality.

 A culmination of these trends is the appearance of the intelligent mirror on the market.
 Romain Daumont, Memomi’s General Manager for the EMEA region, told The Medical Futurist that a smart mirror will be one of the key elements of the bathroom of the future that can share valuable general as well as beauty information with the user and make useful recommendations.
 He believes that as early as next year, we could see the first connected bathrooms incorporating smart mirrors – first of all in luxury hotels.

 To illustrate how significant AR-powered smart mirrors could be in the future, L’Oreal presented two versions at the Vivatech conference.
 Both ModiFace and MemoMi, start-ups partnering L’Oreal, utilize augmented reality for their products.
 One of the mirrors offered a virtual hair color try-on: anyone could see how he or she looks with lilac curls or grey head of hair.
 The product is primarily aimed at hair salon use and not for home customers, but who knows what the future brings?
 MemoMi’s smart mirror allowed visitors to try on makeup matching to the colors they are wearing, while another one suggested various outfits to make more relaxed choices in the morning.